The $\eta \rightarrow \gamma^* \gamma^*$ transition form factor and the hadronic light-by-light $\eta$-pole contribution to the muon $g-2$ from lattice QCD: Error estimation and model averaging

 The decomposition of uncertainties is detailed in Table~\ref{tab:uncertainty-decomp} for all three final physical quantities studied in this work.
 Due to correlations between the total error estimates in each case, the decomposition does not simply add in quadrature, but nevertheless gives an estimate of which components of the error dominate the error budget.
 Unsurprisingly, the dominant sources of systematic errors vary depending on the observable considered.
 For the $\eta$-pole contribution to the HLbL, the biggest source of systematic error is the conformal fit used to extrapolate the TFF $\vvTFF{\eta}(q_1^2, q_2^2)$ from the low-virtuality orbits accessible on the lattice to the full plane of spacelike $(q_1^2, q_2^2)$.
 This indicates that, despite the important contributions to $\amu{\eta}$ from low virtualities, the large uncertainties in the nearly unconstrained higher virtualities can still affect the estimate of $\amu{\eta}$ from lattice data alone.
 Incorporating some information about asymptotic scaling of the TFF at large virtualities is therefore an interesting prospect for future work.
-The other two quantities, $\Gamma(\eta \to \gamma \gamma)$ and $b_\eta$ are directly related to the behavior of the TFF at $q_1^2 = q_2^2 = 0$ and can therefore be seen to be much less sensitive to the conformal extrapolation.
-Instead, here the choices used to fit the tails of the amplitude $\ampl_{\mu\nu}(\tau)$ dominate the systematic errors.
+The other two quantities, $\Gamma(\eta \to \gamma \gamma)$ and $b_\eta$ are directly related to the behavior of the TFF at $q_1^2 = q_2^2 = 0$.
+In the case of $\Gamma(\eta \to \gamma \gamma)$, the choices used to fit the tails of the amplitude $\ampl_{\mu\nu}(\tau)$ dominate the systematic errors, while for $b_\eta$ the systematic uncertainties are still set by the conformal expansion fit.
 Nonetheless, we find that the uncertainties in all three quantities are almost entirely given by the statistical error, which always far outweighs the systematic errors.